Asad127/Lights-Camera-Mirrors-Action-Toolbox-for-3D-Analysis-of-High-rate-Maneuvers-Using-a-Single-Camer/README.md

     <img src="https://user-images.githubusercontent.com/65610334/212619373-74e057af-ee18-4eb2-b671-9f77acc565dc.jpg" alt="Error Histogram">
 </p>

-Now you are done with your 3D reconstruction.
-You can try different objects for yourself for **3d reconstrcution using single camera and mirror setup**.
+That's it!
+Feel free to test out the toolbox on other images included in this repo (see `Marked 2D Points`, `Results` (also has a README explaining what is what), and `Test Images` folder), or setup your own camera + mirrors and take your own images.

-> *We have provided the marked 2D points of different objects for 3D reconstruction in the `Marked 2D Points` folder.
-You can use them to test out the reconstruction, or you can mark your own points and use them for reconstruction.*
+At this point, we recommend viewing Optional Step VI (extrinsics verification with epipolar geometry) and learning how to work with video data by checking out `DLTdv8a Integration/README.md` in this repo.
+You may also test different calibration scenarios, especially the ones near the end of `Calibration/README.md`.

-### ***Details On Estimation of 3D World Points (`lsqnonlin`)***
+### **Details On Estimation of 3D World Points (`lsqnonlin`)**

 The script that performs reconstruction for marked points in a single image is `reconstruct_marked_pts_bct.m`, and over video data assuming tracked points in each frame with DLTdv8a is `reconstruct_tracked_pts_bct.m`.
 Both of them use the same process for estimating the 3D world coordinates, defined in the internal optimization target function `reconst_coords_per_px`.